dcos/adminrouter/README.md

 Makefile provides an easy way to start the testing environment without the need to worry about the correct docker commands.
-It's core concept is `adminrouter-devkit` container which is contains all the dependencies that are needed to run Admin Router, and inside which all tests-related commands are run.
+It's core concept is `adminrouter-devkit` container which is contains all the dependencies that are needed to run Admin Router, and inside which all tests-related commands execute.

 It exposes a couple of targets:
 * `make clean` - remove all containers created by the test harness.
 It does not remove the images themselves though as the layer cache may be useful later on and the user may remove them themselves.
 * `make devkit` - creates the `adminrouter-devkit` container.
 By default other targets execute this step automatically if devkit container image does not exist yet.
 * `make update-devkit` - updates `adminrouter-devkit`.
 Should be run every time the Dockerfile or its dependencies change.
 * `make tests` - launch all the tests.
-Worth noting is the fact that mccabe complexity of the code is also verified and an error is raised if it's equal or above 10.
+Worth noting is the fact that McCabe complexity of the code is also verified, and an error is raised if it's equal or above 10.
 * `make shell` - launch an interactive shell within the devkit container.
-Should be used in case when fine grained control of the tests is necessary or during debugging.
+Should be used in a case when fine-grained control of the tests is necessary or during debugging.
 * `make flake8` - launch flake8 which will check all the tests and test-harness files by default.

 ### Docker container
 As mentioned earlier, all the commands are executed inside the `adminrouter-devkit` container.
-It follows the same build process for Nginx that happens during DC/OS build with the execption of setting the  `--with-debug` flag.
-It also contains some basic debugging tools, pytest related dependencies and basic files that help pytest mimic the DC/OS environment.
+It follows the same build process for Nginx that happens during DC/OS build with the exception of setting the  `--with-debug` flag.
+It also contains some basic debugging tools, pytest related dependencies and necessary files that help pytest mimic the DC/OS environment.
 Their location is then exported via environment variables to the pytest code, so changing their location can be done by edition only the Dockerfile.